 ALL DRESSED UP:

-- Because masks can limit or block eyesight, consider non-toxic makeup and decorative hats as safer alternatives.
+Because masks can limit or block eyesight, consider non-toxic makeup and decorative hats as safer alternatives.
 Hats should fit properly so they don't slide over eyes.
 Makeup should be tested ahead of time on a small patch of skin to make sure there are no unpleasant surprises on the big day.

 CARVING A NICHE: